 He tutored in Politics for two years at the ANU Politics and International Relations.

 He has been criticising WorkChoices, specifically the labour law supressing the right to strike continued in the Fair Work Act, the repression of building and construction workers, and reporting on the new China labour laws and China’s workers protesting; on US workers protesting and on Timor-leste developments.

-He writes on social justice challenges.
+He writes on left union politics and social justice and our environmental crisis challenges.
 He links into international solidarity for workers and the disadvantaged.

 Since the world 2008 capitalist crisis he has revived reading on marxism and socialism.

 He worked for the SA unions for 27 years.
 First as an Industrial Officer for the Australian Workers Union SA branch.
-Then he was for 10 years Research Officer/Industrial Advocate for the LHMU, then the Miscellaneous Workers Union SA branch.
+Then he was for 10 years Research Officer/Industrial Advocate for the LHMU, then the Miscellaneous Workers Union SA branch, now United Voice.

 In 1985 he was elected Assistant Secretary of the United Trades and Labor Council of SA and then in 1998 elected Secretary until 2001.

-He was on the ACTU executive for 15 years.
+He was on the ACTU Executive and ACTU Wages Committee for 15 years.